ibm-cloud-docs/vmwaresolutions/conref.md

 INFORMATION:
 The section is referenced by the following files:
-- services\vrops_overview.md
-- services\veeamvm_overview.md
+- services\addingzertodr.md
-- services\managing-ss-sap.md
+- services\caveonix_considerations.md
-- services\entrust-cc_considerations.md
+- services\f5_considerations.md
 - services\hcx_considerations.md
-- services\f5_considerations.md
-- services\caveonix_considerations.md

-CONTENT:

-{{site.data.keyword.vmwaresolutions_full}} offers promotions for some services.
-Promotional pricing offers a number of months without charge for a service license, if the service has license charges.
-For more information, see [Promotions for VMware Solutions services](/docs/vmwaresolutions?topic=vmwaresolutions-vc_addingservices#vc_addingservices-service-promotions).
-{: #para-promotion-services}

-Conref section END.

-Conref section START.

-INFORMATION:
-The section is referenced by the following files:
 - services\juniper_overview.md
+- services\ocp_overview.md
+- services\veeamvm_overview.md
-- services\addingzertodr.md
+- services\vrops_overview.md

 CONTENT:

 {{site.data.keyword.vmwaresolutions_full}} offers promotions for some add-on services.
-Promotional pricing offers a number of months without charge for a service license, if the service has license charges.
-For more information, see [Promotions for VMware Solutions add-on services](/docs/vmwaresolutions?topic=vmwaresolutions-vc_addingservices#vc_addingservices-service-promotions).
+Promotional pricing offers a number of months at no cost for a service license, if the service has license charges.
+For more information, see [Promotions for services](/docs/vmwaresolutions?topic=vmwaresolutions-vc_addingservices#vc_addingservices-service-promotions).
-{: #para-promotion-add-on-services}
+{: #para-promotion-services}

 Conref section END.